roberto2aj/api-star-wars/README.md

 - H2 for database (embedded!)
 - make for build and run automation

-I choose not to use Lombok or StructMap as they usually come up with the need for specific IDE configuration so I opted for easiness of configuration.
+I have chosen not to use Lombok or StructMap as they usually come up with the need for specific IDE configuration so I opted for easiness of configuration.

 ## Requirements